ricardozuritadev/advanced-pokedex/README.md

-# auth-flow-client-side
+# Advanced Pokédex

-Client-side authorization and authentication system with React.js, Typescript and SASS
+Advanced Pokédex.
+You can register as a Pokémon trainer to save favorite Pokémons and view their complete stats.
+Developed using React, TypeScript and Sass.